-Deprecated and Unsupported Operating Systems – are operating systems where the vendor or manufacturer no longer provides technical support, security patches, or system upgrades and where the support has not been offered for 1 or more years.
+Operating systems where the vendor or manufacturer no longer provides technical support, security patches, or system upgrades and where the support has not been offered for 1 or more years.
 A list of these operating systems will be kept on the ITS website: [List of Deprecated and Unsupported Operating Systems: Windows by major OS version and patch level; Mac by OS version; Linux and Unix by kernel version and build number; Mobile OS by OS type and major version number.
 Instructions will need to be provided for finding this information on each OS.]

-Any individual who uses a computing or communications System to create, access, transmit or receive Yale related information is responsible for protecting that information in a manner commensurate with its sensitivity, value, and criticality.
-Appropriate procedures regarding confidentiality and privacy of information are to be followed at all times regardless of location on or off-campus.
-Appropriate procedures are detailed in the Systems Security procedure referenced below under Procedures.
+Any individual who uses a computing or communications System to create, store, access, transmit or receive Yale related information is responsible for protecting that information in a manner commensurate with its sensitivity, value, and criticality (data classification).
+Yale Data is classified as High, Moderate, or Low risk using Policy 1604 Data Classification Policy.
+Yale’s Minimum Security Standards and other appropriate procedures regarding confidentiality and privacy of information are to be followed at all times regardless of location on or off-campus.
+Appropriate procedures are detailed in Procedure 1610 PR.01 Systems and Network Security.

 Damage to, loss, or unauthorized disclosure of any Yale University physical or information assets must be promptly reported to the employee’s immediate supervisor and the cognizant administrative head.
-Any incident where sensitive data is thought to have been compromised must be reported to the ISO.
+Any incident where sensitive data is thought to have been compromised must be reported to the University Information Security Office (“ISO”).

 Individuals who are granted access to Yale’s Systems including the data network, whether from on-campus or via Remote Access, are responsible for protecting against the loss, damage or compromise of Yale University physical and electronic information assets.